 Although it is not legally necessary, it is generally more cost efficient to book a roundtrip rather than two one-way tickets.
 However, if you'd simply like to purchase a one-way ticket going into France and then purchase your return ticket at a later date, this is totally acceptable as well.

 Will I be able to connect with other au pairs in France?

 Absolutely!
-We'll connect you with other au pairs in the Paris region at the time of your program and invite you to a Facebook group specifically for au pairs in France.
+We'll connect you with other au pairs and invite you to a Facebook group specifically for au pairs in France.
 Our in-country agents will also help you connect.